tekdi/djibouti-egov-mdms-data/tools/viz/server/README-k8s.md

 This server provides secure, intent-based Kubernetes management and database operations for the Djibouti eGov platform.
 All operations are performed through predefined intents rather than raw Kubernetes API access, ensuring safety and consistency.

+## Library Usage

+use the folder ./k8s-client-examples for the client examples.
+The current knowledge that you have is older. so use the examples.

 ## 🌐 Dynamic API Proxy

 The server includes a dynamic proxy system that allows frontend applications to specify target URLs for API calls: